Website Design Agreememt

 £50% plus VAT non-refundable deposit prior to work beginning.

-£50% plus VAT payable prior to launch.
-Cleared funds needs to be in place ready for website to go live.
+50% plus VAT payable prior to launch.
+This invoice will be issued at the latest 14 days after sending you your website for your feedback.
+Cleared funds need to be in place ready for the website to go live.

 But where’s all the horrible small print?